mythz/site/_blog/posts/2022-08-29-hetzner-cloud.md

 layout: blog-post
 sitemap: false
 draft: true
-preview_text: Recently we have been using Litestream with SQLite for our demo applications.
-It impressed us with its elegant approach of providing a continuous backup of data to cost-effective and resilient storage services like AWS S3.
+preview_text: At ServiceStack, we have been using AWS for hosting for over 10 years.
+It has served us well, but it suffers from complex pricing and possibility of bill shock due to its fractured pay-as-you-go design
-preview_img_url: /images/blog/litestream/litestream.svg
+preview_img_url: /images/blog/litestream/Amazon_Web_Services_Logo_square_money.png
 author: Darren Reid
 author_title: ServiceStack Developer
 author_img: /images/blog/authors/darren.jpg